fexsecc/HTB-Superfast/README.md

 # HTB-Superfast
-writeup exploit for the superfast challenge
+For the full writeup for the superfast challenge: